Malaysia

 Human Resources Ministry to set up one-stop labor centre in Penang

-Impact date: Awaited The Human Resources Ministry will be setting up a one-stop labor centre in Penang.
+Impact date: Awaited, still no update in Q1 2026.
+The Human Resources Ministry will be setting up a one-stop labor centre in Penang.
 This pilot project will consolidate the work scope currently handled by numerous offices such as the labor office, Industrial Relations Department, Industrial Court, Trade Union Affairs Department, and Social Security Organization.
 The long-term plan is for similar one-stop centres to be opened nationwide.

 Employer implications/action needed Once the one-stop centre is operational, employers in Penang will have to ensure that any employment administrative or regulatory matters are redirected accordingly.